lars-sh/election-results/README.md

 Therefore, this project works with one order only, automatically taking the first nominations as direct nominations.
 Results are correct as long as all direct nominations have a place at the beginning of the party's list.
 In that case the order of the direct nominations does not matter.

 ## Open Points
-* Move methods for statistic needs from the formatting classes to utility classes
 * Tests for isCertain
 * Test for a rare problem with DIRECT_BALANCE_SEAT or LIST_OVERHANG_SEAT